 In the case of tires, I was looking for several MTB options and I have finally chosen.
 My choice is a pair of Michelin WildGripper Lite S tires.
 The tires are new, never used before.
 The size of the tires is 26 x 2,1" (both front and rear) in the Kevlar version.
 Michelin WildGripper Lite S tires is a pure terrain solution.
 I use this bike more on the road, however.

 Another piece for my retro project is a titanium water bottle King Cage with titanium bolts.
 I found one appropriate bottle too.
-It`s a new, never used, and very rare transparent version of Syncros 500ml water bottle.
+It`s a new, never used, and very rare transparent version of the Syncros 500ml water bottle.
 An indisputable requirement on how to secure the frame is to use a "chain deflector" – a Shimano Deore XT DF-M730 Shark Fin.
 The very last missing piece before completing my new retro bike was Shimano SPD-M520 clipless pedals.

 Unlike in all my other projects I used here a minimum of my favourite titanium bolts.
-I understand that the project is conservative and retro, thus I let all necessary bolts unchanged.
+I understand that the project is conservative and retro, thus I left all necessary bolts unchanged.
 The only exception is a set of titanium bolts used for water bottle cage frame mounts and a titanium headset cap with a titanium bolt.

 I felt very happy when building the bike and I appreciated every moment and every opportunity to buy or to tune the parts used for that project.
 Although the project finished after two years, I`m glad that I finished it successfully.
 I ride the bike almost every day and I enjoy every ride.
 It looks like it becomes my bike No.2.